History of Chinese Buddhism: Reform and opening up – Second Buddhist Revival

 Since the implementation of Boluan Fanzheng by Deng Xiaoping, a new revival of Chinese Buddhism began to take place in 1982.
 Some of the ancient Buddhist temples that were damaged during the Cultural Revolution were allowed to be restored, mainly with the monetary support from oversea Chinese Buddhist groups.
 Monastic ordination were finally approved but with certain requirements from the government and new Buddhist temples are being built.
 Monastics who had been imprisoned or driven underground during the revolution were freed and allowed to return to their temples to propagate Buddhist teachings.
 For example, the monks Zhenchan (真禪) and Mengcan (夢參), who were trained in the Chan and Huayan traditions, travelled widely throughout China as well as other countries such as the United States and lectured on both Chan and Huayan teachings.
 Haiyun, the monk who founded the Huayan Studies Association in Taiwan, was a tonsured disciple of Mengcan.

-Monks who had fled the mainland to Taiwan, Hong Kong or other overseas Chinese communities after the establishment of the People's Republic of China also began to be welcome back onto the mainland.
-Buddhist organizations who had been founded by these monks thus began to gain influence, revitalizing the various Buddhist traditions on the mainland.
-Recently, some Buddhist temples, administrated by local governments, became commercialized by sales of tickets, incense, or other religious items; soliciting donations.
+Monks who had fled the mainland to Taiwan, Hong Kong or other overseas Chinese communities after the establishment of the People's Republic of China also began to be welcomed back onto the mainland.
+Buddhist organizations which had been founded by these monks thus began to gain influence, revitalizing the various Buddhist traditions on the mainland.
+Recently, some Buddhist temples, administered by local governments, became commercialized by sales of tickets, incense, or other religious items; soliciting donations.
 In response, the State Administration for Religious Affairs announced a crackdown on religious profiteering in October 2012.
 Many sites have done enough repairs and have already cancelled ticket fares and are receiving voluntary donation instead.

 In April 2006 China organized the World Buddhist Forum, an event now held every two years, and in March 2007 the government banned mining on Buddhist sacred mountains.
 In May of the same year, in Changzhou, the world's tallest pagoda was built and opened.
 Currently, there are about 1.3 billion Chinese living in the People's Republic.
 Surveys have found that around 18.2% to 20% of this population adheres to Buddhism.
 Furthermore, PEW found that another 21% of the Chinese population followed Chinese folk religions that incorporated elements of Buddhism.